WARNING: Don’t even think about hiring a copywriter before you read this…

 Because you simply can’t expect copy to overcome an ineffective marketing strategy.
 It doesn’t work that way.
 So copywriters have to understand both direct response marketing and direct response copywriting.

 Expecting Top Talent

 When it comes to direct response copywriting, you get what you pay for.

 The lowest priced copywriters usually can’t sell.
 After all, copywriters who can sell their services, do not need to settle for crumbs.
 Top-gun copywriters are almost always booked for months ahead.
 At least a couple of times a year.

 But here’s the rub: What incentive do any good copywriters have to grow someone else’s business… without… getting paid what they’re worth?

-With that in mind, it's a good idea to establish what you are willing to pay ahead of time.
-Copywriting fees vary.
+With that in mind, it’s a good idea to establish what you are willing to pay ahead of time.
+Direct response copywriting fees vary.